luke-beep/all-about-windows/README.md

 > 3. Click on "Import Configuration"
 > 4. Select the configuration file you downloaded

+### **My Powerplan**
+- **Powerplan** is a built in feature that allows you to control the power settings of your computer.
+It can be used to set the power plan to high performance, balanced, power saver or a custom one.
+My configuration is adapted to fit any system and most of it is taken from the already great Bitsum powerplan.
+My configuration file can be downloaded here: [Powerplan Configuration](/configurations/Powerplan_LukeHjo2611.pow).
+To import this profile you'd have to follow these 4 simple steps:
+> 1. Open CMD with elevated privileges.
+> 2. Type in `powercfg -import "C:\Users\%USERNAME%\Desktop\Powerplan_LukeHjo2611.pow"`
+> 3. Press enter
+> 4. Open the powerplan settings and select the imported powerplan or type in `powercfg -list` and then `powercfg -setactive <GUID>` where `<GUID>` is the GUID of the powerplan you want to use.

 ### **Safe to use HoneCTRL settings for NVIDIA**
 ----